tom-a-young/sa-tech-test/video-upload/README.md

 #### Costs

 Assuming 5TB of video (accounting for ~1000 90 min HD videos at ~5GB each), cost would be $122.89 for storage.
-Streaming costs will be discussed in the legends-app README.md)
+Streaming costs will be discussed in the legends-app README.md).
+In future we could consider moving original video files into Glacier after conversion is complete.

 ### API Gateway